Silicon Photonics

 • Post-fab wafer-level bumping and Si-etch process

-• High accuracy laser die bonding
+• High-accuracy laser die bonding

 • Wafer-level optical probing test for known good SiPh PIC die